How to Retrieve and Identify Reconciled Transactions in QuickBooks Online API

 • For large-scale reconciliation projects, you’ll need to run multiple API calls (Reconciled, Cleared, UnCleared) and stitch them together.

 Until QuickBooks improves this endpoint, this is the only way to identify reconciled transactions via the API.
+For firms managing reconciliation at scale, dedicated reconciliation software may offer a more streamlined alternative to building custom solutions.

 Article by